These days, everyone’s confused about what healthy eggs are. A case in point:

 Misleading Labels

 You see, according to the law, “free-range” doesn’t really mean much of anything.
-The thing that makes eggs healthy and nutrient-dense is when hens have access to the outdoors, to sunlight, to bugs.
+The thing that makes eggs healthy and nutrient-dense is when hens have access to the outdoors, to sunlight, to bugs and green grass.
 If a label says “free-range,” it guarantees none of those things.

 In fact “free-range” can simply mean that the hens have “access” to the outside for as little as five minutes a day!
 They may not even choose to go outside, and when they do, they may simply be walking out into a concrete slab devoid of any bugs, larvae, or grass.